-One UI 3.0 also brings minor improvements to the lock screen, with a new full-screen scrollable list of widgets giving you quick access to features like your music, schedule, weather, and Digital Wellbeing stats, all accessible by tapping the on-screen clock — which is now centered, rather than left-aligned.
+One UI 3.1 also brings minor improvements to the lock screen, with a new full-screen scrollable list of widgets giving you quick access to features like your music, schedule, weather, and Digital Wellbeing stats, all accessible by selecting the on-screen clock — which is now centered instead of being left-aligned.
 There are more comprehensive Always-On Display settings now, as well, including the ability to load your own GIFs.

 Many of Samsung's first-party apps have been updated with slightly a modern design, including Phone, Samsung Pass, Gallery, and more.
 Most of these are fairly subtle, but it leads to a somewhat more cohesive overall look.

-The camera software in One UI 3.0 looks virtually identical to the implementation in One UI 2.5 on Android 10, but Samsung claims to have improved a few features under the hood relating to the image capture process.
-Namely, phones with high zoom levels like the Note 20 Ultra and S20 Ultra can now supposedly benefit from improved image stabilization while taking photos of the moon — an oddly specific feature that I wasn't able to test, since my S20 Ultra is still stuck on Android 10 and I sent back my Note 20 Ultra review unit months ago.
+The camera software in One UI 3.1 looks virtually identical to the implementation in One UI 2.5 on Android 10, but Samsung claims to have improved a few features under the hood relating to the image capture process.
+Namely, phones with high zoom levels like the S21 Ultra and Note 20 Ultra can now supposedly benefit from improved image stabilization while taking photos of the moon — an oddly specific feature that I wasn't able to test.

-More broadly, both autofocus and auto exposure should see improvements with the One UI 3.0 update.
-This is, again, a change that would likely be most noticeable on the S20 Ultra, which remains the only phone in Samsung's 2020 lineup with which I've experienced focusing problems.
+More broadly, both autofocus and auto-exposure should see improvements with the One UI 3.1 update.
+This is, again, a change that would likely be most noticeable on last year's S20 Ultra, which remains the only phone in Samsung's 2020 lineup with which I've experienced focusing problems.